 These types of reports are useful for checking into a new neighbor, business partner, or potential mate.
 They can also be used to look up your own information or find address information for someone else.

 Criminal records in KY are public records, and anyone can request another person’s report.
 The only exclusions will be juvenile cases, mental health cases, and domestic violence cases.
 The state has specific forms for different industries and purposes.
 Requestors of a criminal backgroound check in Kentucky must use the proper form when submitting a search request.

 The state has no law that requires gun dealers in the state to contact them for a background report before selling firearms to patrons.
 The state is not a point of contact for gun dealers.
-However, they still have to comply with federal laws and contact the FBI and use NICS to run a full background check complete with mental health history before selling guns to their customers.
+However, they still have to comply with federal laws and contact the FBI and use NICS to run a full Kentycky state background check complete with mental health history before selling guns to their customers.
 Concealed carry weapon permit holders are exempt from having a background check performed.
 Private sales are unregulated and do not require a background check either.

 On average 4,912,441 gun checks annually are being conducted through NICS in California.